stlartworks/stlartworks.github.io/apply.md

 4) Be selected for and attend an in-person interview at St. Louis ArtWorks (5959 Delmar Blvd., St. Louis, MO 63112),

 5) The summer session is a commitment of five hours per day, five days a week, starting Monday, June 10th through Friday, July 19th, when ArtWorks hosts our Annual Summer Sale.
-It is a required day of work.&nbsp;
+It is a required day of work.

 **IMPORTANT DATES:**